Cheyenne's Best Road Trip Ideas

 Lasso up your savings passes here

-A carefully timed trip to Cheyenne could pay off in big ways for the art-lover in your party.
+A carefully timed trip to Cheyenne could pay off in big ways for the art lover at your party.
 Two ballet companies, a symphony, two community theatres, several concert venues, and a collection of studio and gallery spaces call Cheyenne home.
 Planning a trip around one of the free concerts (Rock the Block, EdgeFest, Fridays on the Plaza), a favorite play or ballet, or some orchestral hausmusik in the evening, Cheyenne can fill your day with visual arts too!

 Stop #1: Paramount Café

-Grab a latte or bubble tea at local-favorite Paramount Cafe to jumpstart your day.
+Grab a latte or bubble tea at local favorite Paramount Cafe to jumpstart your day.
 Wander through the brightly-lit art gallery featuring a regional artist on your way out to the garden seating area.
 There, you will be dwarfed by the largest, most iconic mural in Cheyenne.
-The alley features several murals – a great kick off to your arts tour of downtown.
+The alley features several murals – a great kick-off to your art tour of downtown.
 Keep an eye out throughout your day for these public art highlights!

 Stop #2: Hynds Building